AidaCPL/INFOSCI301_Final_Project/README.md

 - **Disclaimer**: Submissions to the Final Project for INFOSCI 301: Data Visualization and Information Aesthetics at Duke Kunshan University final project instructed by Prof. Luyao Zhang at Duke Kunshan University in Autumn 2024.

+- **Acknowledgments**:

+This project represents the culmination of collaborative effort, thoughtful guidance, and the invaluable support of various individuals and resources.
+We wish to express our sincere gratitude to the following:
+   - **Professor and Course Support**
-- **Acknowledgments**: We extend our sincere gratitude to Professor Luyao (Sunshine) Zhang for her invaluable supervision and insightful teaching during the INFOSCI 301 course.
-Her guidance and support were instrumental in shaping the development of this project.
-Additionally, we would like to express our thanks to our peers in INFOSCI 301 for fostering a collaborative environment that greatly enriched our educational journey.
+      - **Professor Luyao (Sunshine) Zhang**: Your insightful guidance, engaging lectures, and unwavering support throughout the INFOSCI 301: Data Visualization and Information Aesthetics course were instrumental in shaping this project.
+Your encouragement to push the boundaries of our learning was deeply inspiring.
+      - **Classmates**: A special thanks to our peers in INFOSCI 301 for fostering a collaborative and supportive learning environment.
+Your feedback, discussions, and shared enthusiasm greatly enriched the quality of our project.
+   - **Open-Source Tools and Libraries** This project heavily relied on the contributions of the open-source community.
+The following tools and frameworks were critical to our success:
+      - **Python Libraries**:
+         - `pandas`, `numpy`, and `matplotlib` for data manipulation and basic visualizations.
+         - `seaborn` and `plotly` for enhanced plotting capabilities and interactive visuals.
+         - `networkx` and `dash` for creating network diagrams and web-based visualizations.
+      - **Gephi**: For advanced network analysis and modularity-based clustering.
+      - **GitHub**: For version control, collaboration, and hosting the repository.
+   - **Climate-FEVER Dataset**: A pivotal dataset for misinformation analysis, available through the Sustainable Finance Lab at the University of Zurich.
+   - **Global Misinformation Dataset**: Behavioral and demographic data, which provided valuable insights into misinformation susceptibility.
+   - **AIGC Tools**: Tools such as ChatGPT contributed to structuring, refining, and enhancing our documentation and research outputs.

 - **Project Summary**:
 <p align="center">